TheBigRoomXXL/clustering-images-benchmark/README.md

 Specifically I will experiment the following variation:
 - CLIP patch 16 embedding with cosine distance (baseline)
 - CLIP patch 32 embedding with cosine distance
-- resized image with  hamming ditance
 - aHash with hamming ditance
 - pHash with hamming ditance
 - dHash with hamming ditance
+- colorHash with hamming distance

+And various dataset size for 10 to 30k.

+Because the end-goal is real-time image cluster, I would also like to try with a two step clustering using first k-mean and then the ward linkage.
+I think it will greatly improve the performance for large sample.

 I will experiment using the [Flickr Image dataset](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset?ref=hackernoon.com)

+## Running the benchmark

-## Preprocessing the data set
+### 1. Preprocessing the data set

 First download my dataset and unzip it in `data/images/base/`.
 Then I resizing every images to a 128x128 webp.
 This will be this images used to calculates the